 Stay home if you test positive and make sure to contact your instructor.

-If you are not COVID positive and feel ok enough to attend please wear a mask and keep working, Drama is practice based study and missing class will set you back.
+If you are not COVID positive and feel well enough to attend please wear a mask and keep working, Drama is practice-based study and missing class will set you back.